nntokos/5311-002-Hands-on/11/README.md

     * ***Attributes***
         * `root`: The root of the red-black tree.
     * ***Functions***
-        > All the functions are implemented in a recursive manner just like the binary search tree.
-The logic is similar to the binary search tree with additional functions to balance the tree after addition and deletion.
+        > All the functions are implemented in a recursive manner.
+Since the recursions start from the root node, the functions are called with the root node as the starting point.
+However, a function cannot take self.root as an argument, therefore a helper (public) function is used to call the main (private) function with the root node (e.g. add(key, value) calls _add(node, key, value).
         * `isEmpty`: Checks if the red-black tree is empty (i.e., root is None).
         * `add`: Inserts the node into the red-black tree.
         * `delete`: Deletes the node from the red-black tree.